 1. Choose wisely: Bree offers 0% interest versus 365% APR from payday lenders.

-3. Verify income: Connect your bank account through automated system—no manual uploads required.
+3. Verify income: Connect your bank account through the automated system—no manual uploads required.

 4. Receive instant decision: Approval arrives within a few minutes based on disability deposits.